Pro/ENGINEER

 Project 5:

-Crate a Backhoe linkage using simple parts and standard constraints
+Create a Backhoe Linkage using simple parts and constraints.

-Grab linkage and move it to mechanical limits
+Grab linkage and move it to its mechanical limits.

 Create “snapshots” of mechanism at initial and final positions.